-The right to decline all the estimates is reserved, if deemed for the interest
+The right to decline all the estimates is reserved, if deemed for the interest of the Corporation of the City of

 EDWIN A. POST,

 JAMES MATTHEWS,

 CHARLES A. SILLIMAN,

 Commissioners of the Department of Docks.

 Dated New York, March 11, 1889.